Because Money is Expensive

 At Expensivity.com, we recognize just how expensive money is, and so a dominant theme in guiding our readers is the wise and careful management of money.
 Money is easily wasted, and the habit of wasting money causes untold stress and hardship.
 We will help you skirt money’s many traps and pitfalls.

 In the end, money is about helping us achieve our goals and dreams.
-Yet getting there requires much practical knowledge and skill about money:
+Yet getting there requires much practical knowledge and skill about money, such as:

 - Choosing the right bank.